The Best HDR Monitors (2023 Reviews)

 Moving on, the Dell Alienware AW3423DWF has an ultrawide resolution of 3440×1440 pixels, which results in a pixel density of 110 PPI (pixels per inch) on its 34″ viewable screen.
 Overall, you get plenty of screen space with sharp details and no scaling necessary, while the ultrawide format provides you with an extended field of view in compatible games.
 Moreover, it’s not nearly as demanding to drive as 4K UHD.

 One thing to keep in mind is that while the monitor has regular RGB subpixels, they’re in a triangular layout, so there’s some colored fringing on small text.
 For gaming and videos, it’s not an issue, but if you’re looking at text a lot (coding, writing), it might bother you a bit.
-Hopefully, Windows ClearType and MacOS HiDPI scaling can be updated to address the new QD-OLED panels.

 Features